By 2050, the CCC’s Sixth Carbon Budget calls for 80% of UK electricity from INTERMITTENT WASPPs.

 To generate 635 TWh per year of low-carbon, intermittent electricity from WASPP technologies requires a capital investment of £16.38 billion per year.

-But, intermittent electricity is useless to advanced, industrialised nations, and to any nation or region in actual fact.
-And, this is where the P2G2P technology comes into play, as does the cost of GH2 fuel.
+But, intermittent electricity is useless to advanced, industrialised nations, and only marginally useful to less fortunate nations and regions.
+This is where the P2G2P infrastructure becomes an inseparable cost-extra to every unit of intermittent electricity generated by WASPPs - as does the cost of greenH2 fuel.

 To guarantee the lights stay on, the installed capacity of gas turbine plant needs to be 70% greater than the average electrical power supplied over a year.
 72.5 GW is the average power needed to generate 635 TWh per year.
-The installed capacity of gas turbines, with a capacity factor of 60%, would need to be 121 GW but, to meet peak demand, that figure needs to be increased by 70% to 206 GW.
+The installed capacity of gas turbines, with a capacity factor of 60%, would need to be 121 GW but, to meet peak demand, that figure needs to be increased by 70% to a minimum installed capacity of 206 GW.

 But the ‘day-job’ for these Combined Cycle Gas Turbines (CCGTs) is to load-follow the peaks and troughs of spiky generation from WASPPs.
 Their level of load-following generation involves approximately 20% of total annual generation:

-Instead of the complexity of estimating the cost of the additional P2G2P infrastructure, it is equally valid to consider paying for the cost of the GH2 fuel needed to eliminate the intermittency problem of WASPP generation.
+Instead of the complexity of estimating the cost of the additional P2G2P infrastructure, it is reasonably valid [although sure to be on the low side] to consider paying for the cost of the greenH2 fuel needed to eliminate the intermittency problem of WASPP generation.

-The final total of capital investment required, plus fuel cost, for a100% WASPP fully decarbonised, 24/7/365, despatchable electricity supply is £31.83 billion per year.
+The final total of capital investment required, plus fuel cost, for a100% WASPP fully decarbonised, 24/7/365, despatchable electricity supply is:

-Starting the ‘whole system’ build in 2020, by 2050, the 20 to 30 years lifespan of the technologies involved means decommissioning of plants and build of replacement plants will start before 2050 and will be ongoing thereafter.
-That’s £31.83 billion per year, forever
+Starting the ‘whole system’ build in 2021, it is clear that by 2050, because of the 20 to 30 years lifespan of the technologies involved, the first-builds will be at end-of-life.
+Decommissioning of plants and build of replacement plants will start before 2050 and will be ongoing thereafter.
+That’s £31.15 billion per year, FOREVER!

-Down at the money-source level, £31.83 billion spread across the 27.8 million UK households will, one way or another, ‘insinuate’ £1,145 each year into the energy bills of every UK household..
+Down at the money-source level, £31.15 billion spread across the 27.8 million UK households will, one way or another, ‘insinuate’ £1,120 each year into the energy bills or taxes of every UK household.

 Of course, nuclear power plants (NPPs) generate low carbon electricity without the need for NG backup plants.
 But the daily media mantra informs everyone that nuclear is far too expensive and takes too long to build.

-So, brain-overloaded and energy-inept politicians along with 99.95% of the general public (who are totally disinterested/uninterested/indifferent to sources of energy) digest the media headlines as the ‘gospel truth’.
+So, brain-overloaded politicians along with 99.95% of the general public (those who are totally disinterested/uninterested/indifferent to sources of energy) digest the media headlines as the ‘gospel truth’.

-The Rolls-Royce SMR has a 4 years build programme and, financed by commercial investment, the first one will be operational in 2030.
+The Rolls-Royce UK SMR has a 4 years build programme and, financed by commercial investment, the first one will be operational in 2030.
 By the 5th one, the overnight capital cost (OCC) will be £1.8 billion.
-Compared to ‘Big Nuclear’, this equates to £13 billion for the 3,200 MW of Hinkley Point C (HPC).
-That is some 40% lower than HPC’s current £22.5 billion estimate.
+Compared to ‘Big Nuclear’, this equates to £12.3 billion for the 3,200 MW of Hinkley Point C (HPC).
+That is some 45% lower than HPC’s current £22.5 billion estimate.

-So what capital investment and fuel cost for 635 TWh each year of low-carbon, 24/7/365, despatchable electricity from a Rolls-Royce SMR infrastructure?
+So what capital investment is required and what is the fuel cost for generating 635 TWh each year of low-carbon, 24/7/365, despatchable electricity from a Rolls-Royce UK SMR infrastructure?

 In respect of the fuel cost per unit of electricity generated, little variation is likely to be experienced between ‘Big Nuclear’ power plants and SMRs.
 Figures of $6.50/MWh for Singe-Units and $6.06/MWh for Multi-Units results in an average cost of £4.65/MWh.
 Calculating for 635 TWh of generation per year, the total cost is £2.95 billion per year.

-The final total of capital investment required, plus fuel cost, for a100% SMR fully decarbonised, 24/7/365, despatchable electricity supply is £8.41 billion per year.
+The final total of capital investment required, plus fuel cost, for a 100% UK SMR fully decarbonised, 24/7/365, despatchable electricity supply is £8.11 billion per year.

-Across 635 TWh of annual generation, that annual cost figure equates to £13.24/MWh.
+Across 635 TWh of annual generation, that annual cost figure equates to £12.77/MWh.
 With the long-term Wholesale Electricity price around £50.00/MWh, earnings and therefore profits would definitely be substantial.

-Down at the money-source level, £8.41 billion spread across the 27.8 million UK households will, one way or another, ‘insinuate’ £303 each year into the energy bills of every household — 74% less than the £1,145 figure for the WASPP alternative.
-And that would mean way, way lower energy bills than the otherwise subsidy-loaded bills that might land on our shoulders if the CCC’s recommendations are followed.
+Down at the money-source level, £8.11 billion spread across the 27.8 million UK households will, one way or another, ‘insinuate’ £292 each year into the energy bills or taxes of every household — This is below 1/4 of the £1,237 figure for the WASPP alternative.
+And that would mean way, way lower energy bills or taxes than the otherwise subsidy-loaded bills or taxes we would have to bear, if the CCC’s recommendations are implemented.

 Thought for the Day: All of those green jobs, so beloved by the purveyors of ‘Green New Deals’, contribute substantially to the high capital costs of all of the WASPP technologies.

 But electricity is the Master Resource!
-Without electricity we don’t get potable water; we don’t get the variety of foods; we don’t get sewage treatment; we don’t get our lifestyle choices.
+Without electricity, our lives fall apart; the everyday essentials disappear: We don’t get potable water; we don’t get the quantity or variety of foods; we don’t get sewage treatment; we don’t get heat or refrigeration; we don’t get our lifestyle choices.

 The more we pay for the electricity to run our washing machines, freezers and TVs, the more our way of life is degraded.
 We have less in our pockets to pay for goods and services of our choice.
-Lower electricity bills means job creation in goods and services providers — long term jobs for the many, instead of ephemeral green jobs.
+Lower electricity bills means that money saved goes in job creation in the provision of goods and services making up our lifestyle choices— long term jobs for the many, instead of ephemeral green jobs.
 Green jobs destroy real jobs!

 But worst of all, high electricity bills kill (04 October 2019):